muhfajar/blog/content/post/2018/01/playing-in-ruby-mine.md

 end
 ```

-For framework Ruby have Rails (not only Rails actually, many framework out there) and when I came to my new job, I have only 3 days to learn what Ruby is and what is Rails, so basically I am learning by doing after my quick learn from digging up Ruby and Rails documentation.
+For framework, Ruby has Rails (not only Rails actually, many frameworks out there) and when I came to my new job, I also had only 3 days to learn what Ruby is and what is Rails, so basically I am learning by doing after my quick learn from digging up Ruby and Rails documentation.

-On my first Jira task, I really struggle to find out *magic* behind Rails, a lot of class or module not implicitly import to another class, but I can use that class easily.
-Different with Django, you must import or define anything you plan to use.
-In Rails as long as your naming conventions follow documentation you can save a few lines of code (except you're using unofficial Rails Gem, you must import class using 'use' command)
+On my first Jira task, I really struggle to find out the _magic_ behind Rails, a lot of classes or modules are not implicitly imported to another class, but I can use that class easily.
+Different from Django, you must import or define anything you plan to use.
+In Rails as long as your naming conventions follow documentation you can save a few lines of code (except if you're using unofficial Rails Gem, you must import class using the 'use' command)

 ## Handy Built-in Method

 ### try() Object

-Imagine, you don't to worry about how to handle `out of index array` in Rails, I just found how to handle array with elegance (yes, as you know, I just to know Ruby about 1 week since this post was done I write), just put object `try()` after that you don't to worry about the possibility of that object being `nil` and thus raising an exception.
-See code snip on below:
+Imagine, you don't worry about how to handle `out of index array` in Rails, I just found how to handle array with elegance (yes, as you know, I just to know Ruby about 1 week since this post was done I write), just put an object `try()` after that, you don't worry about the possibility of that object being `nil` and thus raising an exception.
+See code snip below:

 ```ruby
 [].try(:[], 1) # => nil